forestryio/forestry.io/hugo/content/blog/build-a-json-api-with-hugo.md

       "summary" : "{{ .Summary }}"
     }

-Nice, the API is now Content type proof!
+Our API is now Content-type agnostic!

 ## Next Steps